 We combine single-molecule fluorescence spectroscopy and concepts from polymer physics to investigate intrinsically disordered proteins.
 We also develop innovative methods to study macromolecular conformations and dynamics within cells and in membraneless organelles.

-The Department of Biochemistry and Molecular Biophysics also offers courses through the Graduate School.
-For a full listing of courses offered, please visit the university online course catalog.
+The Department of Biochemistry and Molecular Biophysics also offers courses through the School of Arts & Sciences.
+For a full listing of courses offered, please visit the university's online course catalog.

 Visit online course listings to view offerings for M15 Biochem.